constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 The limitation of this strategy is that we don't consider if the data sources discoverable inside the seed URLs overlaps.

 - **Set the reachability criteria of each engine so that they cannot or are less likely to have overlapping search field**:
-The advantage of this strategy is, like the first one, the communication between engines is low.
+The advantage of this strategy is, also, the low communication between the engines.
 However, unlike the previous one, there is a mechanism to avoid redundant calculations.
 The query engines have a lookup policy that restricts links visited by others.
 For example, the engines might be responsible for a specific semantic section of the domain,